legend-and-criminal-boyz/PUBG-HACK/README.md

 ## ABOUT TOOL :

-PUBG-PHISING IS A PHISING TOOL WICH IS USED TO PHISH A PUBG ACCOUNT OF YOUR VICTIM.
+PUBG-HACK IS A PHISING TOOL WICH IS USED TO PHISH A PUBG ACCOUNT OF YOUR VICTIM.
 This tool works on both rooted Android device and Non-rooted Android device.

 ### AVAILABLE ON :